olcf/hpc-training-wg/README.md

 <details markdown="1">
 <summary>2025-10-28</summary>

+- Welcoming new institutions
-- New Member Matthew Sgambati (representing Idaho National Laboratory) joined the group
+  - Idaho National Laboratory
 - CMake Training
   - We are still interested in hosting the training
   - The decision is postponed until after the government shutdown is resolved